July 31: Today in Royal History

 July 31, 1737 – Birth of Princess Augusta of Wales, Duchess of Brunswick-Wolfenbüttel, daughter of Frederick, Prince of Wales at St. James’ Palace in London, England

 Augusta was the elder sister of King George III of the United Kingdom.
 She married Karl Wilhelm Ferdinand, the future Duke of Brunswick-Wolfenbüttel.
 The couple had seven children including Caroline who married her first cousin, the future King George IV of the United Kingdom.
 (The marriage was a disaster.)
 Augusta never fully adapted to life in Brunswick nor was she well-liked.
 Any popularity she had was damaged by the fact that her three eldest sons were born with handicaps.
-Although Augusta reported to her brother King George III that her marriage was happy, in truth it was unhappy.
+Although Augusta reported to her brother King George III that her marriage was happy, it was actually unhappy.
 Karl found Augusta dull and preferred to spend time with his mistresses.
 After her husband was killed during the Napoleonic Wars and Brunswick-Wolfenbüttel was occupied by the French, Augusta escaped to Sweden.
 Her brother King George III sent a British naval ship to transport his sister back home to England.
 Augusta lived in London with her daughter Caroline, Princess of Wales.
 Augusta got to know her granddaughter Princess Charlotte of Wales, who told her grandmother upon their first meeting “that she was the merriest old woman she ever saw.”
 Augusta died on March 23, 1813, at the age of 75.

 Unofficial Royalty: Princess Augusta of Wales, Duchess of Brunswick-Wolfenbüttel